 Located just outside of St. George, Utah the Broken Mesa Rim and Ice House Trails are a couple of great "untamed" single tracks that offer both great views and exceptional mixes of technical sections as well as long runs of narrow downhill goodness that should have just about anyone smiling.
 "Single track connoisseurs" with solid technical skills will really appreciate this place.
-These trails have not seen much use in the last year since I first rode them.
-It is a shame.
-If you are a fan of the Prime Cut trail in Fruita's Bookcliffs trail system then you will love the upper portion of the Ice house trail.
-With some regular use to pack this trail down it would be like Prime Cut but twice as long.
+These trails have been damaged by wildfires a couple of times since I first rode out here in 2005.
+They have fallen out of favor over the years due to this damage and the rise in popularity of some of the other trails in the area.
+In 2019 the Dixie Mountain Bike Trails Association did a bunch of work to revamp Broken Mesa.

 The climbing levels out for the next 6/10ths of a mile before a wide open downhill starts.
 Last year this section was much greener where often the only way to discern the trail was to look for the short grass in the middle of the long grass.
 This year the trail was not quite as green but it was never the less quite skinny.